MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 Read more about [managing your Apple ID and certificates](../dashboard/manage-apple-secrets.md).

-## How to manually register devices
+## Manually register devices with Apple

-If you're trying to distribute directly to users, you can follow the steps from the Apple Developer website on how to [distribute to registered devices](https://help.apple.com/xcode/mac/current/#/dev7ccaf4d3c).
+If you're trying to distribute directly to users outside of App Center, you can follow the steps from the Apple Developer website on how to [distribute to registered devices](https://help.apple.com/xcode/mac/current/#/dev7ccaf4d3c).
 The steps describe how to manually add devices to your account and re-sign your app.

 ## Known errors